simple-registry/simple-registry/doc/how-to/deploy-docker-compose.md

 ---

-## With S3 Locking for Multi-Replica
+## With S3 for Multi-Replica

-If your S3 provider supports conditional writes, you can run multiple replicas without Redis by using S3-based locking.
+S3 storage lets replicas run on any number of hosts with no Redis and no other coordination infrastructure.

 ### docker-compose.yml